President Hiroshi Kubo

 Ratio to sales

-Compared to Estimates
+Compared to forecast

 *Unit: million yen.
 Net income means profit attributable to owners of parent.
 Compared to forecast is to revised forecasts announced in November 2021.

-2-2 Trends by Segment and region
+2-2 Trends by Segment and Region

 Ratio to sales